mnot/I-D/rfc7320bis/draft.md

 * Operational Difficulty - Supporting some URI conventions can be difficult in some implementations.
-For example, specifying that a particular query parameter be used with "HTTP" URIs precludes the use of Web servers that serve the response from a filesystem.
+For example, specifying that a particular query parameter be used with "HTTP" URIs can preclude the use of Web servers that serve the response from a filesystem.
 Likewise, an application that fixes a base path for its operation (e.g., "/v1") makes it impossible to deploy other applications with the same prefix on the same host.